shearwaterintl/typeform_data/README.md

 If a HTTP request to Typeform fails with an error that we expect to be transient (e.g. a 503) we retry the HTTP request up to 3 times, after waiting 1, 2 and 4 seconds.
 If you'd prefer a fail-fast approach, send us a PR!

+Currently, all 404 errors are retried.
+This is because Typeform occasionally returns a 404 while it's waiting to achieve consistency.
+For more, see `lib/typeform_data/requestor.rb`.

 ## Notes on the API